Azure/batch-shipyard/recipes/OpenFOAM-Infiniband-OpenMPI/README.md

-# OpenFOAM-TCP-OpenMPI
+# OpenFOAM-Infiniband-OpenMPI
-This recipe shows how to run [OpenFOAM](http://www.openfoam.org/) on Linux using OpenMPI over TCP in an Azure Batch compute pool.
+This recipe shows how to run [OpenFOAM](http://www.openfoam.org/) on Linux using OpenMPI over Infiniband in an Azure Batch compute pool.
 Execution of this distributed workload requires the use of [multi-instance tasks](../../docs/80-batch-shipyard-multi-instance-tasks.md).